PHOTOTHERAPY WORKSHOPS - GENERAL INFORMATION.

 developed by working in Britain, Canada, Eire, Finland, and in the USA.

 I am, open to suggestions, feedback and alterations in the programme.
-I
+I also include information about the space, and things that the

 participants will need to bring.
 I also outline the information which